MithunDataPro/Data-Engineer-Repo/Big Data/Data Transformation/README.md

 ---

+## 12. Apache Iceberg
+**What it is:** Apache Iceberg is a high-performance table format for huge analytic datasets.
+It brings SQL tables to big data, allowing for easier querying and transformations of data in data lakes.
+**Use case:** Iceberg allows data engineers to manage data as tables and perform efficient ETL processes on large-scale datasets.
+**Category:** Data Transformation / Data Lakehouse **Alternatives:**
+- Delta Lake (Databricks)
+- Apache Hudi
+- AWS Glue

+---

 ## Summary Table of Data Transformation Tools

 | **Tool**                     | **Primary Language**       | **Key Use Cases**                                                 | **Industries**                     |